Overview of high-density QCD studies with the CMS experiment at the LHC: Bulk properties and novel phenomena

 Furthermore, the results for (\RS, \RL, \RO) were found to be similar for \pp and \pPb collisions, with $\RL > \RS > \RO$ in both cases~\cite{CMS:2017mdg}.
 However, in \PbPb collisions, a different relation is observed, showing similar values for the three variables, \ie, $\RL \approx \RS \approx \RO$~\cite{CMS:2017mdg}.
 In other words, the shape of the system formed in \pp and \pPb collisions is elongated in the longitudinal direction, whereas the system formed in \PbPb collisions is more spherical in shape.

 The findings from femtoscopic correlation measurements performed in \pp collisions at $\sqrts=13\TeV$ demonstrate the complex and complementary behavior of the systems formed in such collisions: under certain conditions they behave similarly to systems formed in high-energy $\Pep\Pem$ collisions.
 This is reflected in an anticorrelation (values of $C_\mathrm{BE}$ below unity) seen in the 1D double ratios away from the BEC peak, which is more pronounced in the lower multiplicity ranges~\cite{CMS:2011nlc, CMS:2017mdg, CMS:2019fur}.
 This anticorrelation is usually quantified in terms of a model ($\tau$ model~\cite{Csorgo:1990up,L3:2011kzb}), in which particle production has a broad distribution in proper time and the phase space distribution of the emitted particles is dominated by strong correlations of the space-time coordinate and momentum components.
-The depth of the anticorrelation has been quantified~\cite{CMS:2011nlc, CMS:2017mdg, CMS:2019fur} and shown to decrease with increasing $\langle \Ntracks \rangle$ and \kt (except for large values of multiplicities, in this latter case).
-Although this observation in minimum bias \pp collisions suggests that such a structure could be associated with small systems, a study of $\Rinvt^{-2}$ versus the transverse mass of the pair $\mT = \sqrt{m^2 + \kt^2}$ \cite{CMS:2019fur} reveals a linear relation between these two variables, reflecting expectations from hydrodynamics that the system formed undergoes a strong expansion, which could be characterized by a Hubble-type flow, as found in high-energy collisions of heavier systems.
-From this linear behavior a Hubble constant of the collision~\cite{PhysRevC.71.044902} has been determined in two multiplicity ranges.
-The values found for minimum bias events ($\Ntracks \lesssim 80$), $H_\text{MB} = 0.298 \pm 0.004\stat\unit{fm}^{-1}$, and for high-multiplicity events ($\Ntracks \gtrsim 80$), $H_\text{HM} = 0.17 \pm 0.04\stat\unit{fm}^{-1}$, remind of those obtained for peripheral and central AuAu collisions at RHIC~\cite{Adler:2004rq,Adams:2004yc,Abelev:2009tp,Adare:2015bcj}, respectively.
-A complete discussion can be found in Ref.~\cite{CMS:2019fur}.
+The depth of the anticorrelation has been quantified~\cite{CMS:2011nlc, CMS:2017mdg, CMS:2019fur} and shown to decrease with increasing $\langle \Ntracks \rangle$ and \kt (except for large values of multiplicities, in the latter case).
+Although this observation in minimum bias \pp collisions suggests that such a structure could be associated with small systems, another investigation~\cite{PhysRevC.71.044902} reveals a linear relation between the fitted $\Rinvt^{-2}$ values and the transverse mass of the pair, $\mT = \sqrt{m^2 + \kt^2}$, with a slope proportional to the square of a Hubble constant divided by the system freeze-out temperature (assumed to be $T_\text{fo}\sim 500$\MeV)~\cite{CMS:2019fur}.
+This result matches expectations from hydrodynamics: the formed system undergoes a strong expansion characterized by a Hubble-type flow, as found in high-energy nuclear collisions.
+The analogy with cosmology is made because hydrodynamical calculations show a behavior compatible with the Hubble law, $v = H \, r$, where $v$ is the fluid velocity at the fluid position $r$ and $H=\dot{R}/R$ is the Hubble constant, $R$ being a scale parameter.
+Towards the end of the fluid expansion, when the acceleration coming from pressure gradients is negligible, $\dot{R}$ tends to a constant value and $R \sim \dot{R} \, t$, so that $H \sim 1/t$, with $t$ representing time~\cite{PhysRevC.71.044902}.
+From the slope of $\Rinvt^{-2}$ versus $\mT$, the Hubble constant of the collision has been determined in two multiplicity ranges~\cite{PhysRevC.71.044902,CMS:2019fur}, $H_\text{MB} = 0.298 \pm 0.004\stat\unit{fm}^{-1}$ for minimum bias events ($\Ntracks \lesssim 80$) and $H_\text{HM} = 0.17 \pm 0.04\stat\unit{fm}^{-1}$ for high-multiplicity events ($\Ntracks \gtrsim 80$).
+These values are compatible with those obtained for peripheral and central AuAu collisions at RHIC~\cite{Adler:2004rq,Adams:2004yc,Abelev:2009tp,Adare:2015bcj}, respectively, implying that the expansion is faster in peripheral collisions than in more central ones.
+These values correspond to a directionally-averaged Hubble constant.
+A detailed discussion can be found in Ref.~\cite{CMS:2019fur}.